SFML/SFML/readme.md

 ## State of Development

-SFML is currently in an interesting state of development, which can quickly become confusing if you aren't following it closely.
-As such we want to clarify where to get which version.
+Development is focused on the next major version in the `master` branch.
+No more features are planned for the 2.x release series.

 -   The [`master`](https://github.com/SFML/SFML/tree/master) branch contains work in progress for the next major version SFML 3.
 As such it's considered unstable, but any testing and feedback is highly appreciated.
--   The [`2.6.x`](https://github.com/SFML/SFML/tree/2.6.x) branch is the nearly complete next minor version SFML 2.6, which should be very stable, even if it hasn't been officially released yet.
--   The [`2.5.1`](https://github.com/SFML/SFML/tree/2.5.1) tag is the last official SFML release, but it lacks a lot of fixes and features that can already be found on the `2.6.x` branch.
+-   The [`2.6.0`](https://github.com/SFML/SFML/tree/2.6.0) tag is the latest official SFML release and will be the last minor release in the 2.x series.

 ## Download